Port of Jebel Ali: Operations

 Port Jebel Ali encompass over one million square metres of container yard.
-It also contains space for medium- and long-term general cargo storage, including seven Dutch barns with a total of almost 19 thousand square metres and 12 covered sheds covering with 90.5 square metres.
+It also contains space for medium- and long-term general cargo storage, including seven Dutch barns with a total of almost 19 thousand square metres and 12 covered sheds covering 90.5 square metres.
 In addition, Port Jebel Ali also consist of 960 thousand square metres of open storage.

 Port Jebel Ali is linked to Dubai's expressway system and to the Dubai International Airport Cargo Village.
 The Cargo Village facilities capable of handling cargoes, making four-hour transit from ship to aircraft possible.

 The DPA's commercial trucking service transport container and general cargo transport between Port Jebel Ali, Port Rashid, and the rest of UAE every day.

 Jebel Ali port is one of DP World's flagship facilities and have been ranked as 9th in Top Container Port Worldwide having handled 7.62 million TEUs in 2005, which represents a 19% increase in throughput, over 2004.
 Jebel Ali Port was ranked 7th in the world's largest ports in 2007.

 Jebel Ali port is managed by state-owned Dubai Ports World.